storacha/w3up/packages/access-client/readme.md

 Although Agents (and Spaces) are created locally by generating keypairs, the w3up services will only act upon Spaces that have been registered with the w3up access service.
 By default, a newly-created Agent will be configured to use the production access service for remote operations, including registration.

+Please note that the `@web3-storage/access` package is a fairly "low level" component of the w3up JavaScript stack, and most users will be better served by [`@web3-storage/w3up-client`](https://github.com/web3-storage/w3up-client), which combines this package with a client for the upload and storage service and presents a simpler API.

 ## Install

 Install the package: